 Our acceptance of digital photographs does not guarantee that they are actually of a quality suited for printing in a publication.
-Please also provide the illustrations (jpg, tif, etc. by e-mail or digital file transfer [f. ex.
-WeTransfer] or data medium) in a pdf file with inserted images.
+In addition to the images (on CD-ROM or DVD), data-identical prints must be submitted.
 The image- or photo-processing programme must be identified.